keikoproj/instance-manager/docs/EKS.md

         strategy: <string> : represents the strategy for choosing an instance pool, must be either CapacityOptimized or LowestPrice (default LowestPrice)
         spotPools: <int64> : represents number of spot pools to choose from - can only be used when strategy is LowestPrice (default 2)
         baseCapacity: <int64> : the base on-demand capacity that must always be present (default 0)
-        spotRatio: <IntOrStr> : the ratio of on-demand vs. spot instances on top of baseCapacity (default 100)
+        spotRatio: <IntOrStr> : the percent value defining the ratio of spot instances on top of baseCapacity (default 0)
         instancePool: <string> : defines pools that can be used to automatically derive the instance types to use, SubFamilyFlexible supported only, required if instanceTypes not provided.
         instanceTypes: <[]InstanceTypeSpec> : represents specific instance types to use, required if instancePool not provided.
 ```